gitlzzz/ATLAS/README.md

 # Run the active learning loop, piping its outputs to a file.
 # Without the '-c', the program will search for the 'active_learning_settings.toml'
 # in the current directory
-mdb_active_learning 2>&1 | tee ./run_mdb_al.log
+mdb_active_learning gui --n_sec 60 2>&1 | tee ./run_mdb_al.log
 ```

+The progress of the AL Loop can be monitored by checking its output, or opening the dashboard running at http://127.0.0.1:8000.

-This will generate a database in the extxyz format and a model file for the  potential.
+After the loop is done, a database in the extxyz format and a model file for the potential will be returned.

-## Structure and Examples
+## Package structure

 The main functionalities are organized into the following modules: